astutespruce/sarp-connectivity/README.md

 ## Credits

 This project was made possible in partnership with the [Southeast Aquatic Resources Partnership](https://southeastaquatics.net/) (SARP).
+Kat Hoenke (SARP Spatial Ecologist and Data Manager) provided all data from SARP used in this project.

 It was supported in part by grants from the [U.S. Fish and Wildlife Service Fish Passage Program](https://www.fws.gov/fisheries/fish-passage.html), [Gulf Coastal Plains and Ozarks Landscape Conservation Cooperative](https://gcpolcc.org/), and [Florida State Wildlife Grants Program](https://myfwc.com/conservation/special-initiatives/fwli/grant/).